Intrinsic Dimension Estimation Using Wasserstein Distances: Proofs from Section

 and the result follows.

-If we wish to extend the range of $\epsilon$, we pay with an exponential constant reflecting the exponential growth of volume of balls in negatively curved spaces.
+If we wish to extend the range of $\epsilon$, we pay with a constant exponential exponential in $d$, reflecting the growth in volume of balls in negatively curved spaces.
 In particular, we can apply the same argument and note that as $\frac{\sinh(x)}{x}$ is increasing, we have

 for all $t < \iota$.
-Thus for all $\epsilon < \iota$, we have
+Thus for all $\epsilon < \iota$.
+We have:

 as desired. \end{proof} \begin{proof}[Proof of \Cref{cor:ambientcovering}] Let $B^{\rr^D}_\epsilon(p)$ be the set of points in $\rr^D$ with Euclidean distance to $p$ less than $\epsilon$ and let $B^M_\epsilon(p)$ be the set of points in $M$ with intrinsic (geodesic) distance to $p$ less than $\epsilon$.
-Then, if $\epsilon \leq 2 \tau$, combining the fact that straight lines are geodesics in $\rr^D$ and (d) from \Cref{prop:mfldgeometry} gives
+Then, if $\epsilon \leq 2 \tau$, combining the fact that straight lines are geodesics in $\rr^D$ and (d) from Proposition \ref{prop:mfldgeometry} gives

 In particular, this implies